prog4biol/pfb2019/README.md

 3. Errors are not failures.
 Every error you get is a learning opportunity.
 Every single error you debug is a major success.
 Fixing errors is how you will cement what you have learned.

 4. Don't spend too much time trying to figure out a problem.
-While it's a great learning experience to try to solve an isssue on your own, it's not fun getting frustrated or spending a lot of time stuck.
+While it's a great learning experience to try to solve an issue on your own, it's not fun getting frustrated or spending a lot of time stuck.
 We are here to help you, so please ask us whenever you need help.

 5. Lectures are important, but the practice is more important.